 The Bible contains many, many symbols that refer to the church.
 Included in this study are the symbols of the Temple and Tabernacle, the human body and trees.

 Solomon's glorious Temple must have been a sight to behold.
 God's church, however, is His Temple now—and each of us living stones in it.
 Several analogies are drawn between the construction of the First Temple and our preparation for God's Kingdom.

 The story of building the Tabernacle serves as an encouraging example for us today as we colaborate with God in building His church.
 God will provide what we need to finish the job to His specifications!

 God has called us to be "faithful pillars" in His house.
-John Reid explains what a pillar is, what we need to be doing to become pillars and the reward of a "faithful pillar."
+The Bible teaches what we need to be doing to become pillars, and the reward of a "faithful pillar."

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.